auser/beehive/lib/erlang/README.markdown

     ./scripts/start_beehive.sh -t node -n bob@mymac.local -s router@mymac.local

+You also need to start some storage backends to store the squashed bees.
+This is easy to do with the ./scripts/start_beehive.sh script:

+    ./scripts/start_beehive.sh -t storage -s router@mymac.local

 There are many options to starting the router, for more information and options, type:

     ./scripts/start_beehive.sh -h